-6.6 Revision of the Plan 38 7.
-PUBLIC CINFORMATION 39 7.1 7.2 7.3 Press release / Press conference 39 39 40 ANNEX (ES ANNEX 1 Directory of competent national Authorities, contact points, Emergency F Centres, National On-Scene Commanders and other relevant addresses.
-Directory of competent national Authorities, contact points, Emergency Resport Centres, National On-Scene Commanders and other relevant addresses. ıse ANNEX .
-2 Communications with REMPEC.
-ANNEX 3 National Contingency Plans (or relevant parts thereof).
-2.1 Republic of Cyprus [not attached] 2.2 Hellenic Republic [not attached] 2.3 State of Israel [not attached] ANNEX (4 Directory of response personnel and inventory of response equipment, products and other means which each Party might offer as assistance in case of the activation of the Plan.
-ANNEX .
-5 Communications system.
-ANNEX 6 Guidelines for reporting oil spills (aerial surveillance).
-ANNEX 7 POLREP Pollution Reporting System.
-ANNEX 8 8 Standard format for requesting assistance.
-ANNEX (9 Claims manual.
-ANNEX (10 Rules of Procedure for Meetings of National Operational Authorities for the implementation of the Sub-regional Marine Pollution Contingency Plan between Cyprus Greece and Israel
+ANNEX 1 Directory of compe etent nati onal Autho rities, contact point s, En nergency Response Centres, National On-Scene Comn nanders and other relevant addresses.

+- ANNEX 2 Communications with REMPEC.

+- ANNEX 3 National Contingency Plans (or relevant parts thereof).

+- 2.1 Republic of Cyprus (outline only)

+- 2.2 Hellenic Republic (outline only)

+- 2.3 State of Israel (outline only)

+- ANNEX 4 Directory of response personnel and inventory of response equipment, products and other means which each Party might offer as assistance in case of the activation of the Plan.

+- ANNEX 5 Communications system.

+- ANNEX 6 Guidelines for reporting oil spills (aerial surveillance).

+- ANNEX 7 POLREP Pollution Reporting System.

+- ANNEX 8 Standard format and forms for requesting assistance.

+- ANNEX 9 Claims manual.

+- ANNEX 10 Rules of Procedure for the Meetings of National Operational Authorities.